AbigailGreen/AyrshireWitches/README.md

 This site was tested in Chrome and Microsoft Edge on PC, as well as an iPad and iPhone XR.

 The site was found to be appearing correctly, and was responsive to changing screen sizes when using the devtools device toolbar.

+The form functions as it should, it requires entries in the name and email fields, it requires an email in the email field.
+The clear form button works.
+The submit button works, and opens in a new browser page.

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.